seung-lab/watershed/src-julia/README.md

 Hierarchical watershed segmentation
 =======

-* Segment an affinity graph into watershed basins.
+1. Segment an affinity graph into watershed basins.
+   This defines a steepest ascent dynamics on the affinity graph, and then finds the basins of attraction.
+The basins are in one-to-one-correspondence with regional maxima of the affinity graph.
-* Merge basins via size-dependent single linkage clustering to create regions.
+2. Merge basins via size-dependent single linkage clustering to create regions.
+Watershed typically results in severe oversegmentation.
+The watershed basins are merged via single linkage clustering to create larger regions.
-* Return region graph and its maximal spanning tree (hierarchical segmentation).
+3. Return region graph and its maximal spanning tree (hierarchical segmentation).
+Regions are vertices of the region graph.
+The weight of the edge between two regions is defined as the maximum weight of the edges between the two regions in the affinity graph.

 `aff` - affinity graph associated with 3D grayscale image.
     size(aff) = (xdim,ydim,zdim, 3)